The behavior of the control can be defined by setting up some important properties as well as by handling events.

-FreeFormatDateTime: with that mask type end-users are able to enter a date and time in a wide range of formats without having to conform to a specific mask.
-In the following article you can find more information how this DateTime parsing logic works: Pasing Dates
+FreeFormatDateTime: With that mask type end-users are able to enter a date and time in a wide range of formats without having to conform to a specific mask.
+In the following article you can find more information how this DateTime parsing logic works: Parsing Dates

 Mask: A string of characters that constrain user input.
 The Mask property may contain literals and special mask characters.
 The MaskType determines how the mask characters are interpreted.
 Use the backslash "\" character to escape any mask characters so that they display as literals.
 At runtime, any blank space occupied by a Mask character is displayed as the PromptChar property character.

 PromptChar: This property represents the character displayed in any blank space defined by a Mask character.
 By default the character is an underscore "_".